ettisafxrup/JSBootcamp/README.md

 - ES6+ & Debugging

 ### 🎁 Extra Bonus Course Videos:
+<i>this will be mailed to all the students privately into their mails!</i>

 - ✅ GitHub Customization (Profile ReadMe, Stats, etc.)
 - ✅ JavaScript Coding Environment Setup (VS Code, ESLint, Prettier)